pocopico/tinycore-redpill/README.md

 5. Check the contents of user_config.json, if satisfied keep or else run :

 a.
-Perform a rploader update by running ./rploader update now
+Perform a rploader update by running ./rploader update

 b.
-Perform a fullupdate to update all local files of your image by running ./rploader.sh fullupgrade now
+Perform a fullupdate to update all local files of your image by running ./rploader.sh fullupgrade

 c.
 Change you serial and mac address by running ./rploader.sh serialgen DS3615xs, if you want to use WoL you can use realmac option here e.g. ./rploader.sh serialgen DS3515xs realmac

 d.
-Update user_config.json with your VID:PID of your usb stick by running ./rploader.sh identifyusb now
+Update user_config.json with your VID:PID of your usb stick by running ./rploader.sh identifyusb

 e.
-Update user_config.json with your SataPortMap and DiskIdxMap by running ./rploader.sh satamap now
+Update user_config.json with your SataPortMap and DiskIdxMap by running ./rploader.sh satamap

 f.
-Backup your changes to local loader disk by running  ./rploader.sh backup now
+Backup your changes to local loader disk by running  ./rploader.sh backup

 6. ./rploader.sh build bromolow-7.0.1-42218